-Darabont knew what to leave in, what to leave out, what to add, and what to alter.
-There are the little things, like Red being Irish, or Andy being a small man who wore gold-rimmed spectacles, or Andy sneaking five hundred dollars cash in small bills up his ass into the prison (how did you think he was able to buy all that stuff from Red?).
-Then there are the big things, like Andy being a World War II veteran.
-Did you ever notice the film chooses to not reveal Red’s crime?
-Stephen King lets us know on page one:
+Darabont knew what to leave in, what to leave out, what to add and what to alter.
+Stephen King depicted Red as an Irishman.
+Andy was a World War II vet who wore gold-rimmed spectacles and was smart enough to sneak five hundred dollars cash in small bills up his ass into Shawshank (how did you think he was able to buy all that stuff from Red).
+Did you notice the film chooses to not reveal Red’s crime?
+King lets us know on page one:

 I came to Shawshank when I was just twenty, and I am one of the few people in our happy little family who is willing to own up to what he did.
 I committed murder.
 I put a large insurance policy on my wife, who was three years older than I was, and then I fixed the brakes of the Chevrolet coupe her father had given us as a wedding present.
 It worked out exactly as I had planned, except I hadn’t planned on her stopping to pick up the neighbour woman and the neighbour woman’s infant son on the way down Castle Hill and into town.
 The brakes let go and the car crashed through the bushes at the edge of the town common, gathering speed.
 Bystanders said it must have been doing fifty or better when it hit the base of the Civil War statue and burst into flames.
 3

-Audiences would have had a hard time liking a character that committed such a crime.
+Audiences would have had a hard time liking a character who committed such a crime.
 I’m not saying it’s impossible, but more a risk they weren’t willing to take.
-The lesson: sometimes less is more.
-Red admits his guilt, he’s spent the majority of his life behind bars, there’s not a day that goes by he doesn’t feel regret, and that’s all that’s needed.
+Sometimes less is more.
+Red admits his guilt, he’s spent the majority of his life behind bars and there’s not a day that goes by he doesn’t feel regret.
+If you ask me, that’s all we need.

-Finally, the scene where Andy broadcasts Mozart over the prison’s P.A. was Darabont’s creation.
-It’s the midpoint of the film, where Andy faces off against the Warden, not accepting his rules anymore.
-It represents a transition.
-Andy’s slowly breaking out, not physically, but in his mind.
+Andy broadcasting Mozart over the prison’s P.A. was Darabont’s creation.
+It’s the midpoint of the film, where Andy faces off against the Warden, not accepting the rules anymore.
+The transition not only represents Andy’s defiance, but also a bold step at breaking out, not physically, but in his mind.
 Just like Andy’s accomplishments with Shawshank’s library, the music is also a gift to his fellow inmates.
-He discovers something the Warden and Hadley can’t touch.
-It’s psychological.
-It’s called hope.
+He discovers something deep in his being that the Warden and Hadley can’t touch: hope.

 Other key differences: